As a result of conscious and unconscious propaganda from the media, many naive souls believe that a heavy bench press equals knockout power.

-Is this really the case?
-Are the dudes benching heavy weights in the gym strong punchers too?
+Is this true?
+Are the dudes benching heavy weights in the gym strong punchers?

-Have you ever seen a guy with 13 inches arms bench press 405 or even 315 lbs ?
+Have you ever seen a guy with 13 inches arms who can bench press 405lbs or even 315lbs?

-When an average person observes the steroid monsters in the gym benching 405 + lbs, immediate feel of weakness and fear arises.
+When an average person sees a steroid monster in the gym benching 405lbs, an immediate feel of weakness and fear arises.
 One begins to wonder:

 What is power?

-In a punch you are not testing your absolute strength – you’re testing your power.
-That’s why the fact that you are strong does not mean that you are also a good puncher.
+In a punch, you are not testing your absolute strength.
+You’re testing your power and technique.
+Strength alone does not make you a good puncher.

 A Punch Begins In The Leg